SNAP Benefits in Rhode Island: How to Apply and Qualify

 EBT Deposit Schedule in Rhode Island

-You can find your specific payment date in our Rhode Island deposit schedule.
+You can check your specific payment details in our Rhode Island deposit schedule.

 How to Check Your EBT Card Balance